girlscript/winter-of-contributing/C_CPP/Functions & Recursion and its types/function overloading.md

 # FUNCTION OVERLOADING

-### DEFINATION- A function name having several definitions that are differentiable by the number or types of their arguments is known as function overloading.
+- **Definition** : A function name having several definitions that are differentiable by the number or types of their arguments is known as function overloading.
-## Why we need it?
+### Why we need it?
 How is it useful?
 <p>Function overloading not just implements polymorphism but also reduces number of comparisons in a program and hence makes the program faster.</p>

 ## How to declare or implement function overloading?